oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-uninstall.md

 Let's do the same process for the ingress controller  namespace

-First update the ingress-nginix namespace
+First update the ingress-nginix namespace to remove the linkerd annotation

 - In the OCI Cloud shell type the following
   - `kubectl get namespace ingress-nginx -o yaml | linkerd uninject - | kubectl replace -f -`